-Timaru's economy has demonstrated a 2.7% year-on-year expansion up to June 2023, as indicated by Infometrics GDP estimates.
+Despite a decline in GDP in the year end 2024, Timaru's economy has historically demonstrated a 2.7% year-on-year expansion up to June 2023, as indicated by Infometrics GDP estimates, as well as consistent increases in traffic volumes over the same period.
 Our economic performance is strongly influenced by our agricultural heritage, with horticulture, intensive cropping, meat and wool also playing an important role.
 Significant manufacturing, processing, engineering and distribution operations contribute to extensive export and domestic supply of a wide range of goods and services, supported by our freight network including PrimePort Timaru.
 Our reported GDP per capita (which is lower than actual GDP generated by the region, as portions of our economy that are not locally owned are accounted for in other regions) is significantly higher than the regional and national averages, however we are not funded proportionately for maintenance and renewal of transport assets.
 It is predicted that these economic trends will continue, with freight levels increasing in alignment.